yxyselina/Airbnb_NYC/README.md

 # Airbnb_NYC
 BA775 Project - TEAM B06 AIRBNB DATA ANALYSIS

-This is a class project by using Google Cloud Platform - BigQuery.
-We want to first appreaciate the instruction of our Professor Mohammad Soltanieh Ha who has given us a lot of support on learning query-structure data analysis and visualization.
+This is a class project using Google Cloud Platform - BigQuery.
+We want to appreaciate the instruction of our Professor Mohammad Soltanieh Ha who has given us a lot of support on learning query-structure data analysis and visualization.
 And also thanks to people who provide valuable feedbacks which help us improve a lot, especially our TA Ritwick Roy.

 Contributor for this project including Prateek Naharia, Kwan Wing Tuet, Hengyuan Cao, Xueyi(Sherry) Cao and Xingyu(Selina) Yao.